KosinskiLab/pyTME/doc/quickstart/matching/particle_picking.rst

         --invert-contrast \
         --output emd_3228_resampled.mrc

-Larger boxes enable more accurate frequency operations and are essential for oscillating filters like the CTF.
+Sufficiently sized boxes are essential for oscillating filters like the CTF.
 As a rule of thumb, set the box size to about twice the minimum enclosing box of your structure.

 .. note::